morris/vanilla-prime/README.md

 and timeless
 and independent
 and hackable (in a good way),
-and respect your user's and the world's resources.
+and respect your users' and the world's resources.

 > Vanilla Prime is the Dark Souls of web development stacks:<br>
 > Difficult to get into, hard to master, but incredibly rewarding.